 - Kohal RJ, Klaus G. A zirconia implant-crown system: a case report.
 Int J Periodontics Restorative Dent.
 2004;24:147–153

-This information has been sourced, reviewed and adapted from materials provided by ATM GmbH.
+This information has been sourced, reviewed and adapted from materials provided by QATM GmbH.

-For more information on this source, please visit ATM GmbH.
+For more information on this source, please visit QATM GmbH.